doriancodes/linkleaf/README.md

 - Expose upsert - done
 - Datetime instead of date - done
 - Filtering and searching links by tags or date. - done
+- Inconsistencies in the api documentation
+- change name to linkleaf
+- check for publish